jesuschristsuperstar/php_ncurses/README.md

 ###Changes###

-The version here has abstracted the 6 original widgets into separate classes for easier editing and management.
+- This version has abstracted the 6 original widgets into separate classes for easier editing and management.
-Errors in the input box widget were fixed.
+- Errors in the input box widget were fixed.
-Multiple, custom fields are now supported in input box widget.
+- Multiple, custom fields are now supported in input box widget.
-Dialog borders were fixed.
+- Dialog borders were fixed.
-Submenu borders are now optional and are now asterisks when enabled.
+- Submenu borders are now optional and are now asterisks when enabled.
-Multiple, custom buttons are now supported for each widget.
+- Multiple, custom buttons are now supported for each widget.